This post contains affiliate links.

 It is so light, and incredibly easy to use, carry, and install, and my average size 2yo seems to be very comfortable in it.
 I also have an average size 4yo girl and she’s comfortable in it, too.

 I commented in some social media groups that I chose the Wayb over the Immi Go because a top tether is not required for installation, and a car seat lady gave me a whole shpiel about why a top tether is important.
 I get it, it’s important.
 The Wayb has it.
 But as you know, when you travel in countries where car seats are optional, you don’t get the benefit of top tethers in taxis/cars/shuttles.
 So at least I am able to put my 2 year old in a device that keeps him far safer than the alternative (my lap).
 I could not do that with the Immi Go.
+If you’re debating Immi Go vs Wayb Pico for your family, think hard about what types of destinations you’ll be visiting with your kids.

 The bag that it comes with is very roomy and I can fit a lot in it in addition to the car seat.

-From Candace H.-S., semi-full-time traveler at The World School:
+Wayb review rom Candace H.-S., semi-full-time traveler at The World School:

 My son is almost 4 (he had just turned 3 when I bought the seat) and is right about 50% in both height and weight (about 39 inches and 32 pounds).
 After watching how my checked car-seat was treated (and seeing the damage to the padded backpack it was traveling in), and a few scares of arriving at my destination and thinking that my car seat had been among the lost luggage, I am now really hesitant to check a car seat when I fly, and that was one of the deciding factors in purchasing this seat.